Clinical trials and biomedical studies produce results that cannot be compared directly because each endpoint reports evidence differently.

 Evidence ratio adopts a shared evidence standard.
 Foundational tools must be unrestricted so results can move safely between laboratories, hospitals, and national programmes.

-Read moreEvidence Ratio does not change how analyses are run.
+Read moreEvidence ratio does not change how analyses are run.
 It standardises how their evidence is reported.

 library(evidenceratio)